MicrosoftDocs/sql-docs/docs/relational-databases/partitions/modify-a-partition-scheme.md

 You can modify a partition scheme in SQL Server, Azure SQL Database, and Azure SQL Managed Instance by designating a filegroup to hold the next partition that is added to a partitioned table using [SQL Server Management Studio (SSMS)](../../ssms/sql-server-management-studio-ssms.md) or [!INCLUDE[tsql](../../includes/tsql-md.md)].
 You do this by assigning the NEXT USED property to a filegroup.

-You can assign the NEXT USED property to an empty filegroup or to one that already holds a partition.In other words, a filegroup can hold more than one partition.
+You can assign the NEXT USED property to an empty filegroup or to one that already holds a partition.
+In other words, a filegroup can hold more than one partition.
 Learn more about filegroups and  partitioning strategies in the [Filegroups](partitioned-tables-and-indexes.md#filegroups).

 Table partitioning is also available in dedicated SQL pools in Azure Synapse Analytics, with some syntax differences.
 Learn more in [Partitioning tables in dedicated SQL pool](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition).